The Higgs Portal to Cosmology: Postinflationary Higgs and dark matter production

 Let us consider two coupling regimes.
 If the coupling is substantial, $s$ is produced initially via the resonance and after that, when $q\lesssim 1$, it is produced perturbatively.
 On the other hand, if the coupling is very weak, $q(0)<1$, no resonance gets activated and perturbative DM production takes place from the start.
 In the first case, the boundary condition is $n=0$ at $q=1$ and one finds

 at late times.
-In our convention $a= (mt)^{2/3}$ with $a=1$ at the start of the inflaton oscillation epoch.
-One can verify that the above density is much smaller than that created by the resonance, so it can indeed be neglected in our analysis.
+In our convention $a= (mt)^{2/3}$ with $a=1$ at the start of the inflaton oscillation epoch.\footnote{We take $a_0=1$ for simplicity, implying $\Phi_0 \sim 1$ in Planck units.
+A generalisation is straightforward \cite{us}.} One can verify that the above density is much smaller than that created by the resonance, so it can indeed be neglected in our analysis.

 In the second case, $n=0$ at $a=1$, so

 for $a\gg 1$.
 As before, the reheating scale factor is found via $H_R \simeq \Gamma$ and the observed abundance of dark matter is reproduced for

 in Planck units.